 The District self-insures for short-term disability for all employees who are medically removed from duty for reasons not associated with employment.
 The District compensates the employee for 70% of their wages after a qualifying period of 40 hours' missed work.
-In 2021, there were 39.2 hours of short-term disability used and a total of \$1,545.39 paid out over the course of two payrolls to one employee after a surgery.
+In 2022, there were no hours of short-term disability used.

-9. ASSET RETIREMENT OBLIGATION (ARO)
+8. ASSET RETIREMENT OBLIGATION (ARO)

-As of December 31, 2021 the District owns, operates, and maintains seven wells having an average estimated useful life remaining of 66 years that it does not foresee decommissioning in the future; however, in the event that the District were to decommission these wells there are specific decommissioning requirements within the Washington Administrative code (WAC) 173-160-381.
-The District obtained an engineering estimate of potential decommissioning costs which supports the Districts reported ARO liability at December 31, 2021, of \$947,013 and a deferred outflow of \$637,957.
+As of December 31, 2022 the District owns, operates, and maintains seven wells having an average estimated useful life remaining of 66 years that it does not foresee decommissioning in the future; however, in the event that the District were to decommission these wells there are specific decommissioning requirements within the Washington Administrative code (WAC) 173-160-381.

+The District obtained an engineering estimate of potential decommissioning costs, adjusted for inflation, which supports the Districts reported ARO liability at December 31, 2022, of \$1,006,171 and a deferred outflow of \$686,390.
 The obligation will be paid from operating income; no assets have been set aside to fund this obligation.